 If you are cutting out neat shapes, like circles, but you find when they bake, your biscuits end up oval or distorted in shape, it could come from your cutting technique.
 When you cut out biscuits, you want to cut straight down, through the layers you created.
 You don't want to twist or turn the cutter too much.
 The twisting leads to biscuit shape distorting in the oven.

 I add a little sugar to my biscuits, sometimes several tablespoons and I garnish the biscuits with turbinado before baking.
 Generally, I'm probably using the biscuits to make a fruit dessert, like a raspberry shortcake or ice cream strawberry shortcake.
 The sugar isn't essential in the recipe so feel free to remove it.
 You can also up the salt in the recipe, adds some freshly ground pepper.
 You can also incorporate shredded cheese in the dough and even bacon, as in these cheddar bacon biscuits.

 When I make biscuits, I only go through 1 round of stacking to create layers in the dough, the minimum.
 This creates enough layering that I can easily split the biscuits open to fill them with cream and berries for a dessert, for example.
 If you want more layers and a more "flaky" look to them, repeat the rolling, cutting, and stacking several times.

 Remember that the more you handle the dough, the higher the risk that gluten will develop, the tougher your biscuits may be.
 So more layering may also make a more chewy, less tender biscuit.

 - 345 grams (2¾ cups) all purpose flour

-- 14 grams (1 tbsp) granulated sugar for sweeter biscuits, use up to 45 grams (3 tbsp) of sugar
+- 14 grams (1 tablespoon) granulated sugar for sweeter biscuits, use up to 45 grams (3 tablespoon) of sugar

 - 115 g (½ cup) unsalted butter cut into small chunks